Carrd Tutorial: How to Make a Good Carrd Website

 The last option, embed codes, means that you can add lines of code from other sites to your Carrd site code.
 Why would you need this?

-If you choose to publish, there are two options: 1) publish to a custom domain, or 2) publish to a carrd.co URL.
 The first option is available only if you have a Pro subscription or you sign up for the free trial.

-Besides these options, with a Pro plan, you’ll have the opportunity to use:|
+Besides these options, with a Pro plan, you’ll have the opportunity to use:

 • A “share image” – a picture that people see when someone shares your site on social media apps